heremaps/gluecodium/docs/lime_idl.md

 * Example: `internal static property secretDelegate: ProcessorDelegate? { get set }`
-* List of element kinds that can have a visibility prefix: class, interface, function, constructor, property, struct, struct field, enumeration, exception, type alias, lambda, constant.
+* List of element kinds that can have a visibility prefix: class, interface, function, constructor, property, struct, struct field, field constructor, enumeration, exception, type alias, lambda, constant.
 * Visibility prefix has no effect on C++ generated code.
 * `open` and `open internal` are currently only supported for classes.
 Both mean the class can be inherited from (see `Inheritance` below).